Used Electrical & Electronic Appliances Trading License in Dubai: Cost and Requirements

 Location: Dubai South Business Hub Free Zone, near Al Maktoum International Airport

-What the Used Electrical and Electronic Appliances Trading Licence Covers
+What the Used Electrical and Electronic Appliances Trading License Covers

-Under this licence, traders are permitted to deal in a broad range of goods, including used household appliances such as washing machines, refrigerators, and air conditioning units, as well as consumer electronics, audio-visual equipment, computing hardware, and related items.
-The licence supports import, export, re-export, and local distribution activities within permitted channels, making it highly versatile for businesses operating across multiple markets.
+Under this license, traders are permitted to deal in a broad range of goods, including used household appliances such as washing machines, refrigerators, and air conditioning units, as well as consumer electronics, audio-visual equipment, computing hardware, and related items.
+The license supports import, export, re-export, and local distribution activities within permitted channels, making it highly versatile for businesses operating across multiple markets.

-It is worth noting that this is a Trading Licence under the Trading category, which means it is structured for commercial buying and selling activity rather than manufacturing or professional services.
-This distinction shapes both the regulatory requirements and the operational model available to licence holders.
+It is worth noting that this is a Trading License under the Trading category, which means it is structured for commercial buying and selling activity rather than manufacturing or professional services.
+This distinction shapes both the regulatory requirements and the operational model available to license holders.

 Under the free zone trading activity structure, there is no requirement to operate a physical retail outlet.
 This significantly reduces overhead costs for businesses whose primary focus is wholesale trading, import and re-export, or online-facilitated sales.
 However, businesses handling physical stock will need to consider appropriate warehousing arrangements within or near the free zone.